amandayhuang/robins-hood/README.md

 ![logo](https://github.com/amandayhuang/robins-hood/blob/master/app/assets/images/logo.png )

-A clone of [Robinhood](https://robinhood.com/) that lets you invest in public figures.
+Single page app in the spirit of [Robinhood](https://robinhood.com/) that lets you invest in public figures.
 Share price is determined by the number of news articles a figure is mentioned in on a particular day (powered by [NewsAPI](https://newsapi.org/)).

 Visit the live site [here](https://robins-hood.herokuapp.com/).